Rafael-BL/lttng-dynamic-instrumentation/README.md

 	} u;
 };
 </pre>
 This structure describe a field.
 In this implementation, the name and the type are useful.
+In our exmaple, we would a a field of type 32 bits and 8 bits integer.
 <pre>
 struct lttng_event_di_field {
 	const char *name;